houseabsolute/p5-Test-Vars/README.md

 is different.

-While `Perl::Critic`, the backend of `Test::Perl::Critic`, scans the source code as texts, this modules scans the compiled opcode (or AST: abstract syntax tree) using the `B` module.
+While `Perl::Critic`, the backend of `Test::Perl::Critic`, scans the source code as text, this modules scans the compiled opcodes (or AST: abstract syntax tree) using the `B` module.
 See also `B` and its submodules.

 # CONFIGURATION